 We like to recognize those who make outstanding contributions to the field of public relations and to the Capital Chapter.

-Stanley Tait Award for Professional Service
+Stanley Tait Professional Award for Service

 The Stanley Tait Professional Award for Service to the Capital Chapter of the Florida Public Relations Association has been established as the highest, most prestigious award of the chapter.
 The award honors the spirit, professionalism and leadership of Stanley Tait, an award-winning counselor and mentor to many within the Chapter.

 This award, presented annually, recognizes a member of the Capital Chapter for his/her outstanding contribution to the Chapter and the field of public relations. the prestigious Stanley Tait Professional Award is presented at the Chapter Image Awards Ceremony or a similar Chapter event.
+Nominate online here.

 Criteria for the Stanley Tait Award: